From Experience to Evidence:

 Starting Young and Social: For most, using alcohol or cannabis began in their teens.
 It was usually introduced by family or friends and was seen as a "normal" way to have fun or socialize.

 The "It’s Not Me" Gap: Many people could see the dangers of substance use for other people, but didn't think those same risks applied to them.
-This is a common pattern we have seen in other areas, such as our research on gambling.

 The Weight of Judgment: People still feel judged for using cannabis, though this has slowly improved since it became legal.
 This fear of being judged often dictates who they talk to and whether they feel safe being honest about their habits.